digital | visual | cultural 2 — “digital visual publics”

 ‘Publics’ and Smart Cities—Jan 7th

 Our first day will take four cuts through the digital, visual and cultural in urban settings.
 Examining environmental data, urban screens both large and small, storytelling about urban change, and engagements with future urban technologies, we will draw academics and practitioners into conversation to consider the various ways in which publics — both actual and projected — intersect and gather around digital/visual media and technologies.
 The academics and practitioners will each be invited to speak for 20 minutes, followed by a 20 minute session of discussant facilitated dialogue and open time for questions.
-The speakers are:
+The sessions are as follows:

-—Scott Rodgers (Birkbeck College, University of London) with Clare Walton (Community Action Milton Keynes)
+—Scott Rodgers (Birkbeck College, University of London) in conversation with Clare Walton and Phillipa Tipper (Community Action Milton Keynes).
+Moderated by Oliver Zanzetti (University of Oxford, SoGE).

 ‘Publics’ and Heritage —Jan 8th

 In contrast with our first day of programming, the second is built around a pair of keynote addresses from Ayona Datta (King’s College, London) and Monica Degen (Brunel University).
 Where Dr. Datta’s research concerns the digital turn and post-colonial urban futures, Dr. Degen’s takes up questions of urban temporalities with a current focus on the Museum of London’s planned move to a new site.
 Both consider the various ways in which the future of urban spaces are alternately bound up in complicated histories and imagined futures projected as being distinctly visual.
 Each keynote will be matched with a discussant.
-We're delighted to welcome Dr. Padmini Ray Murray (Srishti Institute of Art, Design and Technology) as discussant of Monica's keynote.
+We're delighted to welcome both Dr. Padmini Ray Murray (Srishti Institute of Art, Design and Technology) as discussant of Monica's keynote, and Prof. John Wiley (University of Exeter) as discussant of Ayona’s keynote.

 Accompanying these talks will be a panel taking up questions of digital heritage as they’re finding articulation both online and in contemporary museum spaces.
-Here, heritage academics will be placed in conversation with heritage and digital design professionals.
-Confirmed participants are as follows:
+Here, heritage academics will be placed in conversation with heritage and digital design professionals, moderated by Sterling Mackinnon (University of Oxford, SoGE).
+Participants are as follows:

 —Kathryn Eccles (University of Oxford, CABINET project)